Email your photos & stories

 None of this "joining on the port and waving at the captain" stuff!

 "With the defence of the Near East resting on my youthful shoulders this was no time for caution.
 The Phantoms were doing about 480kts and, as I failed to notice, were descending from cruise altitude to low level.
 I pressed on regardless and eventually claimed my kill at about 3,000ft.
 What I signally failed to check was my fuel state and the distance from base.
 Normally this would have been no real problem as most intercepts were very close in, but this was 110nm away.
 There seemed to be a great deal more sea between me and the runway than there was fuel in my tanks.
+Fortunately there were more professional aviators around than I that day and the tanker captain, Jock Carrol (OC Standards at Marham I believe) was doing his Mach 0.72 best to keep up.
+The threat of a few MAYDAY calls got a good heading to the tanker and while Jock swapped OCA from the good hose to the dodgy one, l completed the smoothest tanker join and contact in history; none of this "joining on the port and waving at the captain" stuff!
+Actually, l think he backed it on.
+I didn't go below 20001b fuel for weeks after that."

 Andy reports that he was lucky to serve on a squadron under 2 flight commanders with considerable vision.
 The first was largely responsible for the different and very realistic way of training that 56 adopted.
 The second helped him enormously and allowed a callow youth to avoid too many mistakes.
 Although 56 suffered from terrible serviceability and poor aircraft availability – to the extent that 11 Squadron had to be deployed to help cover the Battle Flight commitment – the flying was excellent.
 56 also enjoyed a first-class relationship with 280 Signals Unit, their resident control and reporting radar unit.
 Some of the Squadron’s tactics led the way to improvements in the way the UK squadrons operated.
 The squadron was lucky to have so many visitors so they could practise against a variety of threats from resident Canberras and later Vulcans, through visiting Buccaneers, Phantoms and Harriers.
 Andy remains eternally grateful that he drew this wonderful tour out of a hat – not to mention Andy's wife who served at 280 SU.